Transparency

 Requests with fully redacted material is not achieving "Transparency".
 It is time for big changes:

-• Actively cultivate and model a culture of Transparency
+- Actively cultivate and model a culture of Transparency - actions speak louder than words.